habeeb-an/backend_CRUD_app/README.md

 # backend_CRUD_app
-# Backend Assignment

-Welcome to the Backend Assignment project!.
+Welcome to the Backend CRUD project!.

 This project is a RESTful API that allows users to store, retrieve, update and delete key-value pairs in a MySQL database.